- Become a Member

 Section 3.
 Required Vote to Elect and Remove.

 A simple majority vote shall elect any officer, and a three-fourths vote shall be necessary to remove any officer.
 An officer failing to maintain active membership in the Society shall forfeit the office.

 Chapter officers shall perform all duties pertaining to their respective offices as outlined by the local chapter.

 Section 5.
 Duties of Chapter Advisors.

-The chapter advisor shall be appointed by the local college administration and thus by virtue of appointment shall be a member of the Association of Chapter Advisors.
-Each advisor shall be responsible for local membership, shall be responsible for the guidance and approval of local activities, and shall act as a liaison between the International Headquarters and the chapter sponsored.
-The advisor shall have the additional responsibilities of overseeing completion of the local chapter's annual report and insuring that requirements set by international Phi Theta Kappa are met.
+The chapter advisor shall be appointed by the local institution’s administration and thus by virtue of appointment shall be a member of the Association of Chapter Advisors.
+Each advisor shall be responsible for local membership, shall be responsible for the guidance and approval of local activities, and shall act as a liaison between Headquarters and the local chapter.
+The advisor shall have the additional responsibilities of overseeing completion of the local chapter's annual report assuring adherence to all Headquarters and Board of Directors policies and procedures.